3 Chapter 3- Understanding Labor Cost

 - The employer pays 6.2% of the employee’s wages

-- Wage Base Limit: A maximum wage amount is subject to Social Security tax annually.
-In 2024, this limit is $147,000.
+- Wage Base Limit: A maximum wage amount subject to Social Security tax for 2025 is $176,100.
 Once an employee reaches this threshold, Social Security tax is no longer withheld from their paycheck for the rest of the year.
 However, Medicare tax applies to all wages earned.

 The Federal Unemployment Tax Act (FUTA)